-We established materiality for the financial statements as a whole to be £127,000, which is 1.0% of the value of the company's total assets (exc. amounts due with group undertakings).
+We established materiality for the financial statements as a whole to be £123,000, which is 1.0% of the value of the company's total assets (excluding intercompany balances).
 For income and expenditure items we determined that misstatements of lesser amounts than materiality for the financial statements as a whole would make it probable that the judgement of a reasonable person, relying on the information would have been changed or influenced by the misstatement or omission.
-Accordingly, we established materiality for revenue items within the income statement to be £61,000, which is 10% of the company's net return on ordinary activities before taxation, excluding gains on investments at fair value.
+Accordingly, we established materiality for revenue items within the income statement to be £73,000, which is 10% of the company's net return on ordinary activities before taxation, excluding gains on investments at fair value.